freeDSP/freeDSP-aurora/SOURCES/WEBAPP/ESP32/README.md

 Uploading Code and Files

-Go to sketch folder, and create a folder called data if it does not exist.
-Copy your html file to that folder.

 Open the file aurora.ino in your ArduinoIDE and click on Upload.
 After uploading the code, you need to upload the data files.
 Go to Tools > ESP32 Data Sketch Upload and wait for the files to be uploaded.